-KLM Royal Dutch Airlines has a “Upgrade Yourself” program, which is really just a bidding system for upgrades for economy class reservations.
+KLM Royal Dutch Airlines has a “Upgrade Yourself” program, which is really just a KLM upgrade bidding system to upgrade economy class reservations.
 More insight with regard to airline auctions can be found in Scott McCartney’s article in The Middle Seat : Going Once, Going Twice: Airlines Auction Seat Upgrades.

 I decided to give it a try for the first time in January, on a discount ticket I purchased AMS-JFK, with a return BOS-AMS on Delta.
 This bidding program is only for flights operated by KLM on KLM-metal.
 For my first experiment the entire economy class ticket price was approximately €600 (all-in), which I consider an ideal opportunity to bid for upgrades since the Day of Departure (DOD) KLM upgrades from Amsterdam (ex-AMS) is rather expensive when you are on a highly discounted fare class.
 This initial try was a success, albeit at a slightly higher price than I desired.